Rev. March 31, 2018

 Keystone Center science panel – “Fisheries and Marine Ecosystems.”
 In October 2012 the nonprofit Keystone Center conducted a science panel that included a focus on fish in Bristol Bay.
 The panel consisted of independent scientists who commented on the work presented in PLP’s EBD, and questioned whether fish populations are characterized well enough in this area.
 Watch video of this session.

 U.S. Environmental Protection Agency’s Bristol Bay Watershed Assessment – EPA published the final version of this document in January 2014.
-It focuses on how large-scale mine development such as Pebble could affect the waters and fish in the area.
+It focuses on how large-scale mine development could affect the waters and fish in the area.
 The assessment concludes that mine development would impact fish negatively, through the loss of streams and wetland habitat and potential affect on water quality.
 Executive Summary (published January 2014).

 How will the public be able to comment on concerns about salmon?